Rangers vs. Bruins Prediction & Picks - November 25

 - New York has won both games this season when it scored a pair of goals (2-0-0, four points).

-- The Rangers have scored at least three goals in 14 games, earning 23 points from those contests.
+- The Rangers are 11-2-1 in the 14 games when they have scored at least three goals (to record 23 points).

-- This season, New York has scored a single power-play goal in 10 games and picked up 14 points with a record of 7-3-0.
+- In the 10 games when New York has recorded a single power-play goal, it has a 7-3-0 record (14 points).

-- The Rangers' opponents have had more shots in eight games.
-The Rangers finished 5-2-1 in those matchups (11 points).
+- The Rangers have been outshot by opponents eight times, and went 5-2-1 (11 points).

 Team Stats Comparison